 Also from ‘Instructables‘, these cemetery entry pillars are made from foam… But he has a great tip on how to keep the wind from taking these away!
 Loving the red handprints and dollar store skeletons.
 Good tutorial with easy to follow photos.

-Need an easy and cheap graveyard fence?
+Need an easy and cheap Halloween graveyard fence?
 Go on over to ‘Ehow’ and find out how they did it with PVC pipe and 1×4’s.

-Halloween Graveyard Tombstones
+Wooden Halloween Tombstones

-No Halloween graveyard is complete without tombstones!
-Try these graveyard stones from ‘Ryobi’ and Jenna at ‘House of Wood‘.
+Try these DIY Halloween tombstones from ‘Ryobi’ and Jenna at ‘House of Wood‘.
 These have a base to keep them upright as well.

+Foam insulation is easy to work with, making this a great DIY if you want to avoid breaking out too many tools.
 Make this version of a Halloween tombstone from foam insulation sheets with this tutorial from ‘Instructables‘.

+Alternatively, if you have scrap wood laying around, put it to use!
 These awesome DIY tombstones are from ‘Sawdust Girl‘.
 She made these just using scrap wood and paint.
 She even shows you how to transfer the words onto the “stone” so you can paint it!

 A little macabre?
-Perfect for Halloween is this DIY coffin made from pallet wood, from ‘Instructables‘.
+Perfect for Halloween is this DIY Halloween coffin made from pallet wood, from ‘Instructables‘.
 Full tutorial on making this money saving project.
 Pay attention to the lighting, it’s key for the creepy look!

 What graveyard or cemetery is complete without inhabitants?
 This graveyard ghost from ‘Martha‘ is a pretty simple project, but makes a big impact in your yard haunt.
 Easy to find and inexpensive supplies.

 Ok, so I have a thing for skeletons, especially when placed in funny or unexpected scenes for Halloween.
-While these skeletons themselves aren’t DIY, the idea is!
+While these skeletons themselves aren’t DIY, the scene idea is!
 Photo by ‘The Martha Project‘.

 Want to know how to pose skeletons into these scenes?
 Go check out the DIY skeleton lawn decor from ‘Helpful Homemade‘.
 Love this gravedigger!